-Importantly, Dr. Ramachandran’s own peer-reviewed funding spans thematic areas of genetics and genomics, cardiac and vascular remodeling, novel biomarkers, systems biology including proteomics and metabolomics, and stem cell biology.
+Importantly, Dr. Ramachandran’s own peer-reviewed funding spans thematic areas of genetics and genomics, cardiac and vascular remodeling, novel biomarkers, systems biology including proteomics and metabolomics, microbiome, and stem cell biology.
 He has a 25-year history in research in cardiovascular epidemiology, including the two years he trained as a FHS fellow (1993-1995).
-He established the first School of Public Health in India between 1996-1998, serving as its inaugural director and the coordinator of its MPH program.
+He established the first School of Public Health in Kerala, India, between 1996-1998, serving as its inaugural director and the coordinator of its MPH program.
 He is the founding member and leader of the international EchoGen consortium, and chairs the Steering Committee of the Chronic Kidney Disease Biomarker Consortium funded by the NIDDK (U01DK085689).
 He is recognized internationally for translational research in cardiovascular epidemiology and lectures regularly at the AHA early career session on “how to develop a career in translational research and epidemiology/genetics.”
-He is well equipped to mentor trainees about grant writing having been a member of the Cardiovascular and Sleep (CASE) SRG, and an active reviewer of grants for national and international funding agencies.
+He is a Trained Mentor and has been been a past member of the NIH Cardiovascular and Sleep (CASE) SRG, and an active reviewer of grants for national and international funding agencies.
 He served for many years on the NHLBI panel for reviewing K23-K24-K25 career development grants.
-He is well qualified to mentor trainees in best publication practices and has served until recently as an Associate Editor for *Circulation*, and the Editor-in-Chief of *Circulation: Cardiovascular Genetics*.
-He works collaboratively with the Center for Translational Epidemiology and Comparative Effectiveness Research within the Department of Medicine, BUSM, that hosts multiple epidemiological datasets, including from multiple cohort studies, national surveys (NHANES), administrative databases and electronic health records; this center will be a valuable data source for trainees.
+He served as an Associate Editor for Circulation, and the founding Editor-in-Chief of Circulation: Cardiovascular Genetics.
+He directs the Center for Integrative Transdisciplinary Epidemiology within BUSM, that hosts multiple epidemiological datasets, including from multiple cohort studies, national surveys (NHANES), administrative databases and electronic health records; this center will be a valuable data source for trainees.

 - Section Chief, Preventive Medicine & Epidemiology, Medicine, Boston University School of Medicine

-- Director, Echocardiography/Vascular Laboratory, Framingham Heart Study
+- Principal Investigator & Director; Co-Director, Echocardiography/Vascular Laboratory, Framingham Heart Study

-- Mentor for Graduate Medical Students, Boston University School of Medicine, Division of Graduate Medical Sciences
+- Graduate Faculty (Primary Mentor of Grad Students), Boston University School of Medicine, Graduate Medical Sciences

 - All India Institute of Medical Science (AIIMS), MD